When Multiculturalism Trends...

 When Multiculturalism Trends…

 It will quickly become obvious to you that Common Hymnal is multiethnic.
 This, against a backdrop where racial diversity is trending in Christianity.
-This interest in multiculturalism, especially in worship music, is a fairly recent development, and it is mostly happening in churches led by white people.
-Truth be told, a disproportionate number of these entities have sketchy histories when it comes to racial justice, and are very often led by people who boldly and publicly support politicians with racist histories, racist rhetoric and racist policies.
+This interest in multiculturalism, especially in worship music, is a fairly recent development, and it is all-too-often happening in churches that are led by white people or birthed out of a white frame of reference or built on the algorithm of a theologically ‘white centered’ ministry.
+Truth be told, a disproportionate number of these entities have sketchy histories when it comes to racial justice, and are very often led by people who have loudly and publicly supported politicians with racist histories, racist rhetoric and racist policies.

 The 1960’s birthed two movements in America: the Civil Rights movement and the Contemporary Worship movement.
-Both made their way around the world, but, in the overwhelming majority of situations, they have run on separate, parallel tracks.
-One of Common Hymnal’s hopes and aspirations is the merging of these two movements, hence the slogan: Praise and Protest.
+Both made their way around the world, but, in the overwhelming majority of situations, have run on separate, parallel tracks.
+Common Hymnal was born out of a conviction that worship and justice are tied at the hip.
+Hence the slogan: Praise and Protest.

 When unity and diversity are championed across racial lines without a simultaneous commitment to tackling systemic racial injustice, it creates an unbearable dissonance in the lives of the congregants and discredits Christianity in the face of a watching world.
 That is why people of color are speaking out more and more about the evils of white supremacy.
 You will probably never hear us throw around words like diversity or unity as we are not merely pursuing a multicultural aesthetic but a just society.